 The health of our students is important.
 The district’s health web page offers information that may be helpful to your family.
-This includes health requirements, forms for student health conditions, lice policy and general protocols for anaphylactic reaction.
+This includes health requirements, 7th-grade immunization requirements, forms for student health conditions, lice policy and general protocols for anaphylactic reaction.

 The Health Office phone number is 650-856-5178 and the fax is 650-856-5111.

 If a student becomes ill, they should report to the teacher for a pass to go to the Health Office.
 The parents will then be called to come and pick up the child.
 If a student is injured at school, they should report to the nearest staff member.
 Parents will be contacted if more than basic first aid is required.
 A student reporting a head injury will be sent home.
 Students who would like to remain in the Health Office for an extended period of time cannot be accommodated.
 Students must either return to class or go home.

 Student Accident & Health Insurance is available to parents for voluntary purchase through Myers-Stevens & Toohey & Co.
 Inc. The information brochure is available to view at this link: https://tinyurl.com/y9r6sd93.
 The enrollment link can be found at https://www.myers-stevens.com/enrollment-page.
 Although care is exercised to prevent accidents, neither the Board of Education nor the school can assume responsibility for accidents or injuries to students participating in school work in the classrooms, laboratories, shops, locker rooms, physical education activities, on the stage or in athletic practice and games.